Risk-consistency of cross-validation with lasso-type procedures: Notation and definitions

-Here, $V_n = \{ v_1 , \ldots, v_{K} \}$ is a set of validation sets, $\hat\beta_\gen^{(v)}$ is the estimator in \refeq{eq:estimator-general} with the observations in the validation set $v$ removed, and $|v|$ indicates the cardinality of the set $v$.
-Notice in particular that the cross-validation estimator of the risk is a function of $\gen$ rather than a single predictor $\beta$.
-Lastly, we define the CV-risk minimizing choice of tuning parameter to be
+Here, $V_n = \{ v_1 , \ldots, v_{K} \}$ is a set of validation sets, $\hat\beta_\gen^{(v)}$ is the estimator in \refeq{eq:optimization} with the observations in the validation set $v$ removed, and $|v|$ indicates the cardinality of $v$.
+Notice in particular that the cross-validation estimator of the risk is a function of $\gen$ rather than a single predictor $\beta$---it uses $K$ different predictors at a fixed $t$, averaging over their performance on the respective held-out sets.
+Over the course of the paper, we will freely exchange $\lambda$ for $t$ in this definition.